Cyclamen are tuberous-rooted plants that grow naturally

 Often Cyclamen is sold in the UK as a pot plant but many varieties will grow just as well in the garden.
 Flowering time depends on the species and variety.
 Winter, spring, summer and autumn flowering species are available.

-Average Height: 3-6 in (7-15 cm)
+Average Height: 3-6 in (7-15 cm).

-Hardiness: Fully hardy to frost hardy
+Hardiness: Fully hardy to half-hardy (depending on variety).

 Best grown in partial shade and in a position where they won't dry out in summer.
 All varieties require shade from intense sun and need shelter from strong winds.